neofright/scrape-plex-albumart-bash/README.md

 Because of this, I decided that I could probably read the Plex database directly on my server instead.

+Some direction was provided by [bullwinkle’s how to title titles, or, sqlite in plex for fun and panic](https://wonkabar.org/bullwinkles-how-to-title-titles-or-sqlite-in-plex-for-fun-and-panic/).

 ## Usage:
 Edit the contents of these variables: